 - Fill the low spots with your leveling mix.
 Once filled, water the area to release any air pockets in the soil and continue backfilling with the soil mixture until the recessed areas are level.

 - Replace the repaired areas with the removed sod or lay new sod.
 Make sure the roots have good soil contact.
-Keep traffic to a minimum for several weeks while the sod takes root.
+Keep traffic to a minimum and water once or twice per day for several weeks while the sod takes root.

 If your lawn looks more like the moon’s surface than an earthly yard, refurbish the entire area.
-Of course, this process comes with the most cost and labor.
+Of course, this process comes with the most cost and labor, and it’s best to hire a pro.

 When low areas and high spots are too numerous, it will generally require: